 So far, the heights of the Eucalyptus clones have been assessed ten times.
 The results show that faster growth occurred as expected in the irrigated block and that clones which already have adult leaves show a faster early growth.

-cold resistance in controlled conditions
+Assessing drought and cold resistance in controlled conditions

 An experiment to test the tolerance of trees to cold (freezing) temperatures by 15 clones, including forest reproductive material being used in operational forestry, has been carried out and the damage to the foliage and survival rates of the trees are being evaluated from one week to one month after the stress.